w3c/secure-payment-confirmation/README.md

 ## FAQ

-### Q. Can the party that calls SPC validate the assertion even if not the RP?
+### Q. Who can validate the SPC response besides the actual Relying Party (RP)?

-Yes.
-The Relying Party can share the credentialPublicKey (of the authenticator data) with another party, e.g., through an out-of-band communication.
+An SPC challenge bundles transaction details with transaction-specific dynamic data from the Relying Party.
+An SPC response includes a signature over that challenge.
+Validation in SPC refers to the verification of that signature using the credential public key.
+A Relying Party can choose to share the credential public key with another party (e.g., a card network or payment service provider) via out-of-band communication to enable that party to validate the SPC assertion.

 ## Acknowledgements